Programs for Schools at Wachusett Meadow

 An extensive 13-mile trail system traverses the sanctuary’s 1,100 acres and touch upon many landscape features, including Brown Hill summit, a glacial boulder, ancient trees, and beaver ponds.

 Whether you want to bring nature into the classroom or take lessons outside, our programs for schools offer insight into New England habitats and native species and enrich natural history and science lessons while strengthening students’ connections to the environment.

 Wachusett Meadow offers field trip programs for schools at the sanctuary, in-school programs led by a Mass Audubon teacher naturalist, and hybrid programs that incorporate both an in-class and in-the-field experience.
-Download the Central School Programs Brochure to learn more about our offerings and contact us for assistance choosing or designing the right program for your needs.

 Teacher Professional Development

 Mass Audubon’s Professional Development programs are designed to increase content knowledge, provide teachers with hands-on, STEM-focused learning experiences, and offer resources for teaching engaging, inquiry-based science lessons in the schoolyard or classroom.
-In-person and virtual workshops are available, along with consulting and site visits.

 Mass Audubon offers both school-based PD programs to engage an entire grade level team or department in a deep dive on a particular topic or unit, as well as virtual and in-person public workshops throughout the year that are open to any educator.
 Learn more about teacher professional development